arcryst/scrolldungeon/README.md

 ## Controls

 - Swipe Up/Down or use Arrow Keys to navigate layers
+- Use mousewheel/trackpad scroll to move between layers
 - Click/Tap the action button to interact with layers
 - Space to quick-test layers (debug)